NovakovicA/WebApplicationSecurity/README.md

 The application itself is implemented using Spring Framework and Maven.
 The application uses H2 Java SQL Database for storing data about users, restaurants, orders, ordered items, deliveries etc.

+The project is packed within a ZIP archive (SecureSoftwareDevelopmentProject2021.zip) and was used within IntelliJ IDEA IDE.

 There are the following types of users:
   - customers
   - restaurants